$h^*$-vectors of graph polytopes using activities of dissecting spanning trees: Dissections, embedding activities, and some open problems

-Let us now prove the negative results mentioned in Section \ref{ss:motivation}, starting from spelling out the definitions that were not explicitly given there.
+Important motivation of the present paper comes from our earlier work \cite{semibalanced,sym_ribbon}, where we gave formulas that are analogous to Theorems \ref{thm:interior_poly_fixed_edge_order} and \ref{thm:sym_edge_h-vector_fixed_order}, but use semi-activities defined via a ribbon structure (embedding semi-activities) instead of semi-activities defined via a fixed edge order.
+In this section, we show that the formulas using embedding semi-activities are less robust than the formulas using semi-activities with respect to a fixed order, in that they do not work for \emph{any} dissecting tree set.
+(Unlike the formulas of Theorems \ref{thm:interior_poly_fixed_edge_order} and \ref{thm:sym_edge_h-vector_fixed_order}.)
+The background of this phenomenon is unclear, and we pose it as an open problem to explain it.

+Let us start with the necessary definitions.
 For more examples and explanations, see \cite[Section 5]{semibalanced}.

 Let $G$ be a directed graph.
 A \emph{ribbon structure} of $G$ is an assignment of a cyclic ordering of the (in- and out-) edges incident to $v$ for each vertex $v$.
-For an edge $vu$, we denote by $vu^+$ the edge following $vu$ in the cycic order around $v$.
-Let $v_0$ be a vertex of $G$, and let $v_0v_1$ be an edge of $G$ (we do not care about the orientation of $v_0v_1$).
+For an edge $vu$, we denote by $vu^+$ the edge following $vu$ in the cyclic order around $v$.
+In addition to the ribbon structure, let us also fix a vertex $v_0$ and an edge $v_0v_1$ of $G$ (we do not care about the orientation of $v_0v_1$).
+We call the pair $(v_0,v_0v_1)$ the \emph{basis}.

 Let $T$ be a spanning tree of $G$.
-Given a ribbon structure and the node-edge pair $(v_0,v_0v_1)$, the \emph{tour of $T$}, originally defined by Bernardi \cite{Bernardi_first}, is a sequence of node-edge pairs with the following rule.
+Given a ribbon structure and the basis $(v_0,v_0v_1)$, the \emph{tour of $T$}, originally defined by Bernardi \cite{Bernardi_first}, is a sequence of node-edge pairs with the following rule.
 The first node-edge pair is $(v_0,v_0v_1)$.
 For a node-edge pair $(u,uv)$, if $uv\notin T$, then the next node-edge pair is $(u,uv^+)$.
 If $uv\in T$, then the next node-edge pair is $(v,vu^+)$.
+The sequence ends when the next node-edge pair would again be $(v_0,v_0v_1)$.
 (Note that the orientations do not matter in the definition.)
 By \cite[Lemma 5]{Bernardi_Tutte}, each incident node-edge pair occurs exactly once in this sequence.

+If our digraph $G$ is semi-balanced, then we can use our ribbon structure and the resulting tours of our trees to define a specific dissecting tree set.
+We call a spanning tree $T$ of a directed graph a \emph{Jaeger tree}, if in the tour of $T$, for every non-edge $\overrightarrow{uv}$ of $T$, $(u,\overrightarrow{uv})$ precedes $(v,\overrightarrow{uv})$.
+It is proved in \cite{semibalanced} that (for any ribbon structure and basis of a semi-balanced digraph) Jaeger trees form a dissecting tree set.
+Example \ref{ex:coeulerian} is an instance of this result.